Psychology of dance: Schools

 Dance employs emotion, creativity, cultural influence and symbolism to convey meaning.
 Dance resembles verbal language because it has a vocabulary (dance movements) and grammar (system for combining movements).
 Dance increases connectedness among students and between students and teachers in the classroom.
 In schools students can enhance bodily-kinesthetic intelligence, reorganize neural pathways to improve learning, and express knowledge through dance.

 Dance helps students to develop a sense of self as an emotional and social being.
 In preschool, children developed language, movement and collaborative skills to express their ideas.
 They created and named poses, learned ways of breathing to apply in different emotional situations, mirrored others' movements, incorporated emotions into their movement and participated in free movement.
 Children enhanced their social cognition and raised their awareness of their bodies.

 Therapy

 Dance movement therapy

 Dementia patients who participated in a dance movement therapy (DMT) intervention showed improved cognition compared to a control group.
 The intervention group participated in nine thirty- to forty-minute sessions of dance movement therapy.
 The control and intervention groups completed the Mini-Mental State Examination (MMSE), the Word List savings score, the instrumental activities of daily living (IADLs) and the Clock Drawing Test a week before, immediately before, at week five, at week nine and four weeks after the intervention.
 MMSE scores improved in the DMT group at follow-up and IADL scores improved in the DMT group at week 9.
 The changes were small, but intervention-related improvements in visuospatial ability were found.

+People with Parkinson's disease have been known to use dance as a therapeutic approach that influences rhythmic auditory stimulation.
+The disease is linked to the loss of dopamine-producing cells in the brain, which affects motor functions.
+Dopamine is essential for movement and coordination, so when many of these cells are damaged, the brain's ability to produce dopamine decreases.

+Dance can help address various challenges caused by Parkinson's disease including balance, coordination, and stiffness.
+It has been shown to improve functionality of upper body movements and gait for individuals with the condition.
+This use of rhythmic cues from dance can also enhance walking and speech compared to before.